If you’re visiting Den Haag, you should definitely go for a day trip to Delft.

 I used tram 1, which runs from Delft via station HS and Den Haag city center to Scheveningen (aka Den Haag beach, which is one of the best things to do in Den Haag for free, btw).

 I will recommend after exploring Delft to get on the tram and get off directly at the beach.
-If you do so, please don’t make the same mistake as me to buy tickets for every journey, but buy a day ticket, which costs 6 or 7 euro and will definitely save you a lot of money in this case.
+If you do so, please don’t make the same mistake as me to buy tickets for every journey.
+Instead buy a day ticket, which costs 6 or 7 euros and will definitely save you a lot of money in this case.

 IMPORTANT: If you’re visiting Delft from Den Haag in the period 1st July – 17th December 2017, have in mind that there would be work on the HS station, therefore some trams (including 1 & 9) and buses will be operating different routes.